Imagined speech

 Imagined speech (also called silent speech, covert speech, inner speech, or, in the original Latin terminology used by clinicians, endophasia) is thinking in the form of sound – "hearing" one's own voice silently to oneself, without the intentional movement of any extremities such as the lips, tongue, or hands.
 Logically, imagined speech has been possible since the emergence of language, however, the phenomenon is most associated with its investigation through signal processing and detection within electroencephalograph (EEG) data as well as data obtained using alternative non-invasive, brain–computer interface (BCI) devices.

 History

 In 2008, the US Defense Advanced Research Projects Agency (DARPA) provided a $4 million grant to the University of California (Irvine), with the intent of providing a foundation for synthetic telepathy.
 According to DARPA, the project "will allow user-to-user communication on the battlefield without the use of vocalized speech through neural signals analysis.
 The brain generates word-specific signals prior to sending electrical impulses to the vocal cords.
 These imagined speech signals would be analyzed and translated into distinct words allowing covert person-to-person communication."
-In his "Impossible languages" (2016) Andrea Moro discusses the "sound of thoughts" and the relationship between linguistics units and imagined speech, mainly capitalizing on Magrassi et al. (2015) "Sound representation in higher language areas during language production".
+In his "Impossible languages" (2016) Andrea Moro discusses the "sound of thoughts" and the relationship between linguistic units and imagined speech, mainly capitalizing on Magrassi et al. (2015) "Sound representation in higher language areas during language production".

 DARPA's program outline has three major goals: